OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

  - Octopus
 ---

-As Octopus Deploy has grown, it now covers a large software surface area.
-A given user may need to interface with many different touchpoints across Octopus Deploy.
-These may be viewing the dashboard, signing on through certificates, or viewing the projects page.
-To serve our customers better, we want to tell whether users accessing these touchpoints receive their content on time.
+As Octopus Deploy has grown, it now covers a large surface area.
+A given user may need to use different features across Octopus Deploy.
+These may be viewing the dashboard, creating or deploying releases, authoring projects or running runbooks against their infrastructure.
+To serve our customers better, we want to tell whether users receive a fast and responsive experience.

-Telemetry is collecting usage statistics and forwarding them to IT systems for analysis.
-Many software companies use it to gather data on how their customers use and experience their products.
-Octopus Deploy has developed a telemetry tool named Crow's Nest.
-We use Crow's Nest to track how quickly customers are served.
+Octopus Deploy, like many software companies, collect telemetry to measure how customers experience the product.
+Some of the telemetry we collect is the timing of API calls and database operations, which we call 'Performance Telemetry'.
+We surface this telemetry in our engineering dashboard (code named Crow's Nest).

 The Crow's Nest symbolizes a tool with a high-level overview of how users are experiencing the product.
 A web request triggers when a customer wants to visit a page or poll an endpoint.
 These requests get tracked over several versions.